inspektor-gadget/inspektor-gadget/docs/gadgets/common-features.md

 ---
-title: 'General Usage'
+title: 'Common Features'
 weight: 10
-description: 'An overview of the flags shared across gadgets'
+description: 'An overview of the common features shared across gadgets'
 ---

 Inspektor Gadget comes with a wide array of gadgets that allow us to